haskell-cryptography/cacophony/README.md

   * `handshakeComplete` -- Returns `True` if the handshake is complete.

-  * `sessionId` -- Retrieves the `h` value associated with the conversation's SymmetricState.
+  * `handshakeHash` -- Retrieves the `h` value associated with the conversation's SymmetricState.
 This value is intended to be used for channel binding.
 For example, the initiator might cryptographically sign this value as part of some higher-level authentication scheme.

 ## Vectors